 Comments, questions or inquiries?
-Email us at: firstname.lastname@example.org
+Email us here.

-In August, a new oil and gas front group called Fueling U.S. Forward launched with a slick website, flashy GIFs, and infographics, confirming Stone’s reporting and the Koch-funded campaign to promote oil and gas and combat electric vehicles.
+In August 2016, a new oil and gas front group called Fueling U.S. Forward launched with a slick website, flashy GIFs, and infographics, confirming Stone’s reporting and the Koch-funded campaign to promote oil and gas and combat electric vehicles.

 Barely a year after launching, Fueling U.S. Forward was shut down—a full history is recorded here—but other Koch-funded efforts endure.
 Front groups like Energy4US and Koch-tied advocacy organizations like the Institute for Energy Research continue to support the Koch’s goals of keeping Americans dependent on oil and gas.